tr3ck3r/linklight/exercises/ansible_tower/7-callback/README.md

 We'll use the *curl* command to launch the job.
 It's a bit of a handful but let's break it down, so it's easier to understand:

--- user = who we authenticate as.
-In our case the admin account -k = insecure HTTPS.
-So we don't check for valid certs -s = silent mode.
-Cuts out some of the not so -useful curl output we don't want -H = HTTP JSON MIME type headers.
+-- user:    who we authenticate as.
+In our case the admin account
+-k:         insecure HTTPS.
+So we don't check for valid certs
+-s:         silent mode.
+Cuts out some of the not so -useful curl output we don't want
+-H:         HTTP JSON MIME type headers.
 We need to POST in the extra_vars and job_tags so the job will run successfully

 NB.
 You will need to check and change where necessary the PUBLIC_IP for your Tower instance and the Job Template number (mine here is 8)